• Skip to primary navigation

 However, soba noodles often contain higher levels of sodium than somen due to the addition of soy sauce or other seasonings.

-The ingredients used in making somen and soba noodles significantly affect their flavor profiles.
+The ingredients used in making somen and soba noodles significantly affect their flavors.

 While wheat flour is the primary ingredient for making somen, buckwheat flour dominates the composition of soba noodles alongside wheat flour which results in richer nutritional content for this dish.